 You can dress cute and classic at any age

 “You’re so cute!
 But cute isn’t the right word.
 I mean you are cute, but you’re…something else, too.”
 I smiled as I listened to this stranger try to compliment my friend.
-She is cute!
+She does dress cute!
 As a button!
 But she’s also…something else.
 She’s classic with a cute flair.
 She is serious with a side of fun, flirty and light.

 I hope you read all of the versions because sometimes wearing the wrong details is as big as wearing the right details.
-If you’re not sure what you Classic Style Twist is, take the quiz below to find out!
+If you’re not sure what your Classic Style Twist is, take the quiz below to find out!

 What cute and classic says about you

 My mom dresses cute and classic, and she always jokes that there are two different women living in the same body because she can be so different from moment to moment.

 She gets down to business, she’s an introvert, she’s practical, but she can be silly, fun, and the life of the (very, very small) party when the mood strikes her.
 Social gatherings really stress her out, but she will talk up a storm and laugh with someone one on one.

 Always friendly, but not outgoing, and she loves sparkles.
 Ever since childhood my mom has always had a classic minimalist capsule wardrobe, but sometimes that feels too serious and heavy to her.
 She wants to lighten it up without seeming silly, because that’s not her either.
 She’s a fun combination of both.

 If you want to dress cute classic, it’s the subtle details that will tell the story.
 Look for lightweight fabrics, floral prints, polka dots, hearts, sequins, glitter, sparkles, circles, bows, and ruffles.
 That sounds like too much, doesn’t it?
 Keep reading.
 I’ll show you how to make it perfect for you.